asyncio-docs/asyncio-doc/hello_world.rst

 Hello World
 +++++++++++

-This is a series of examples showing the basics of how write :term:`coroutines
+This is a series of examples showing the basics of how to write :term:`coroutines <coroutine>` and schedule them in the asyncio :term:`event loop <event loop>`.
-<coroutine>` and
-schedule them in the asyncio :term:`event loop <event loop>`.

 Simple coroutine
 ----------------

-Example using the :py:meth:`asyncio.BaseEventLoop.run_until_complete` method to schedule a simple function that will wait one second, print 'hello' and then finish.
+This example uses the :py:meth:`asyncio.BaseEventLoop.run_until_complete` method to schedule a simple function that will wait one second, print ``hello`` and then finish.

-Because it is launched with `run_until_complete`, the :term:`event loop <event loop>` itself will terminate once the :term:`coroutine <coroutine>` is completed.
+Because it is launched with :py:meth:`run_until_complete`, the :term:`event loop <event loop>` itself will terminate once the :term:`coroutine <coroutine>` is completed.

 .. literalinclude:: examples/hello_world.py